zachee54/zachee54/README.md

 👋 Hi, I’m @zachee54<br/>
 👀 I’m interested in chess, PHP web sites, Java desktop applications.
 I studied some data science.
 Developing is not my job but a hobby.<br/>
-🌱 I’m currently developping for cyclefeminin.net, as well as a few other sites for personal or friends' purposes.
+🌱 I’m currently developing for cyclefeminin.net, as well as a few other sites for personal or friends' purposes.
 I like to contribute to maintain the CakePHP CookBook french translation.<br/>
 💞️ I could collaborate to a wider project during my free time.

 <!---